HexmosTech/Lama2/README.md

 ## About

 `Lama2` is a plain-text powered REST API client & manager built for serious engineering teams. *Lama2* implements the `.l2` syntax for specifying APIs, and a CLI to execute *.lama* files.
-The system plays nicely with version control systems.
+The system plays nicely with version control systems and editors/IDEs.
+One can think of Lama2 as *markdown for APIs*.

 ## Benefits